- July 21, 2022

 In her latest book, Sexed Up: How Society Sexualizes Us, and How We Can Fight Back, Julia examines how these stereotypes push minorities farther into the margins, and how even the privileged are policed from transgressing, or they also become targets.
 Many view sexualization as a mere component of sexism, racism, or queerphobia, but Julia argues that liberation from sexual violence comes through collectively confronting sexualization itself.

-Join Julia for a conversation that exposes the harmful ways we are all sexualized and learn about ways of seeking a bold path for resistance.
+Join Julia for a conversation with writer and editor Abeni Jones that exposes the harmful ways we are all sexualized and learn about ways of seeking a bold path for resistance.

 Julia Serano is the author of four books, including the acclaimed modern classic Whipping Girl.
 Her writing has been published in The New York Times, The Guardian, TIME, Salon, Ms., and B*tch Media.
 She holds a PhD in biochemistry from Columbia University, and lives in Oakland, California.